thomasMisiek/children-linguistic-alignment/README.md

 Number of morphemes in the adult utterance

+#### child_pos

+Part of speech of the child.
+Created using a Spacy model, specific to the language selected by the user.
+It should be the same length as child_tokens

+#### adult_pos

+Part of speech of the adult.
+Created using a Spacy model, specific to the language selected by the user.
+It should be the same length as adult_tokens

+#### child_pos_nbr

+Number of grammatical functions in child_pos

+#### adult_pos_nbr

+Number of grammatical functions in adult_pos

 #### child_unknown_words

 List of the unknown words in the child utterance.
 Unknown words are here, words that are not recognized in the Spacy model,